This page will give you information about a laryngoscopy. If you have any questions, you should ask your GP or other relevant health professional.

 How soon will I recover?

 You will usually recover in about 2 hours.
-Once you are able to swallow properly, you will be given a drink.

 If your doctor performed a biopsy, you may need to stay overnight and wait until the next morning before being given a drink.
 You may need to rest your voice for the first few days.